solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Lesson Overview

-In these units, we will develop mobile apps that interact with the Solana network, this opens up a whole new paradigm of crypto use cases and behaviors.
+In these units, we will develop mobile apps that interact with the Solana network, this opens up a whole new paradigm of blockchain use cases and behaviors.
 The **Solana Mobile Stack** (**SMS**) is designed to help developers seamlessly create mobile dApps.
 It includes the
 [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter)